esx-community/esx_joblogs/README.md

 1. Clone the project and add it to your resorces directory
 2. Add the project to your `server.cfg`
 3. Go to compatible ressource and turn Config.EnableJobLogs to true
+4. Add esx_joblogs events in job or use compatible version of job.
+* esx_policejob with esx_joblogs in https://github.com/RedAlex/esx_policejob

 # Features
 - log reboot of your server.

-# Ready but not compatible at this time.
-- esx_policejob "Ready but not add in the github"
+- esx_policejob
+  - Log bill send
-  - Log bill send and pay (When compatible with esx_billing)
+  - Log pay bill (When compatible with esx_billing)
   - Log card inspection
   - Log get search on a body
   - Log Take or add weapon in stock
   - Log Take of add item in stock

+# Ready but not compatible at this time.
 - esx_ambulancejob "Ready but not add in the github"
   - Log bill send and pay (When compatible with esx_billing)
   - Log Revive